 In building the development at King’s Cross we want to be considered as "good neighbours" by you the local residents by minimising any adverse impacts, such as noise and dust, during the construction of the scheme.
-Most of these issues are dealt with in the King’s Cross Code of Construction Practice (CoCP), however, as a further indication to our intention of being good neighbours, each of the contractors is joining the Considerate Constructors Scheme.
+Most of these issues are dealt with in the King’s Cross Code of Construction Practice (CoCP), however, as a further indication to our intention of being good neighbours, each of the contractors have joined the Considerate Constructors Scheme (CCS).

 Considerate – All work to be carried out with positive consideration to the needs of traders and businesses, site personnel, visitors, and the general public.

 Environment – Noise from construction operations and all other sources is to be kept to the CoCP limits.
 Efforts should be made to select and use local resources wherever possible.
 Attention should be paid to waste management and the avoidance of pollution.
 Recycling and sustainability is encouraged.